 Mark started taking weekly private Adaptive Riding lessons in January 2018.
 Mark has learned how to groom and prepare a horse for his lesson.
 Mark is able to walk the horse to and from the arena independently and mount/dismount with assistance.
 He has graduated from riding on a lunge line to riding independently.
 Mark knows how to tell his horse to walk, trot, stop and reverse.
 He continues to impress his instructor with following direction and getting the correct results.
 Mark loves riding so much, he now takes private lessons twice a week!
 He's even participated in two of our student horse shows!

 Nineteen years ago, John was involved in a car accident that left him with a traumatic brain injury.
 Shortly after, John was diagnosed with Lupus and four years later with Multiple Sclerosis.
 John’s love for horses led him to finding Nova.
-He began taking riding lessons as well as lessons in ground work like halter and showmanship.
-John enjoys working with Nova horse Dunkin; he, John, and John's service dog Buggs are a great trio.
-Together they have participated in several Halter and Showmanship classes at local open shows as well as at Nova Student Shows.
+He began taking riding lessons as well as lessons in Halter and Showmanship.
+John contacted the AQHA and received special permission to begin competing in Showmanship classes with his service dogs Buggs.
+John and Buggs competed at the Cap Gun Circuit in 2019 -the first time a service dog has competed alongside an exhibitor and horse at an AQHA show!
 John is very thankful for Nova’s Adaptive Riding Program saying it makes him feel like an equal again.